richardaspinall/richardaspinall.github.io/_site/README.md

 ### Production

-- Push to main branch which will automatically build `_site` to gh-pages from the Github actions workflow
+- A push to main branch will automatically build `_site` to gh-pages via the Github actions workflow

 ## Resources